end-of-game/cloudunit/README.md

 # The Turnkey Java PaaS - [![Build Status](https://travis-ci.org/Treeptik/CloudUnit.svg?branch=master)](https://travis-ci.org/Treeptik/CloudUnit)

-## The leading Platform as a Service for Java

 Thanks to CloudUnit PaaS's powerful provisioning and execution capabilities, classical servers as Tomcat and JBoss, developers can build secure and scalable Java Web applications.
 So deploy your Java applications in the cloud almost instantly without changing your code.

 CloudUnit takes care of the plumbing.